PrangonGhose/Earthbnb-frontend/README.md

 ## 📺 User Interface

-Take a look at the below pictures to have an idea of the User Interface
+Take a look at the below pictures to have an idea of the User Interface.

 | Landing Page | Primary Interface |
 | ------ | ----- |